Las Casillas, Talanga

 So far, only one Public Health Brigade has arrived to Las Casillas to start implementation of the infrastructure projects.
 Volunteers and staff members will continue to work with community members to encourage the adoption of the public health products, increase cultural sensitivity and awareness by working side-by-side with qualified masons and project beneficiaries, build eco-stoves and latrines, deliver water filters, and conduct educational workshops emphasizing the importance of sanitation and hygiene in the local primary school.
 Each project will be sold at full cost with a loan offered by the community bank in Las Casillas.
 This was a great way for community members to invest in the health of their own family and to encourage their use and trust of the newly established bank.

-VOLUNTEERS IN LAS CASILLAS
+PUBLIC HEALTH VOLUNTEERS IN LAS CASILLAS

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers